atharva-again/q/README.md

 ```

 This will:
-- Download the appropriate binary for your system
+- Download the appropriate binary for your system if none exists
 - Install it to your PATH
-- Run the initial setup wizard
+- If an installation exists, it will ask you whether to update or uninstall

 ### Manual Installation